stanley-1/tp/docs/DeveloperGuide.md

 ### UI component <a name="ui"></a>

-The `UI` component interacts with other components of SociaLite, and uses the JavaFx UI framework to render a GUI.
+The `UI` component interacts with other components of SociaLite, and uses the JavaFX UI framework to render a GUI.

 The **API** of this component is specified in [`Ui.java`](https://github.com/AY2122S1-CS2103T-F11-4/tp/blob/master/src/main/java/socialite/ui/Ui.java).